Seahawks make playoff pursuit even more difficult by losing to Chargers

 If you believe it will take 10 wins to reach the playoffs, and if you assume a sweep of the 49ers and Cardinals, it means the Seahawks must win three of five from the Rams, Packers, Panthers, Vikings and Chiefs.

-For the Seahawks it was a loss that stung, for obvious reasons.
+For the Seahawks, it was a loss that stung, for obvious reasons.

 They felt the outcome could, and should, have been different if they had cut down on mistakes.
 And it was punctuated by an excruciating final play when a miracle victory was still in their grasp – until the ball fell out of David Moore’s grasp.